 Wrapping is a process where you wrap a dog’s coat with some wax paper squares to preserve the hair and make it look beautiful.

 The texture is another essential thing to look out for in a Yorkie’s hair.
 The straighter it is, the healthier it looks.

 One cool thing about the colors of Yorkies is how they can change over the period of their life.
 When they are born, Yorkies are usually black and tan.
 But eventually, when they become adults, it turns blue, a darker deep steel grey, or almost black and bronze in combination.

 Their body is blue or black from their back all the way to the neck and to the tip of the tail.
 And their head is mostly golden brownish, with a richer tan/gold combination on the ears and around the muzzle.
 Their chest and legs are also tan.

 Things To Consider Before Adopting A Yorkie Puppy

-They can also be showcased through dog shows as well with their physical qualities and fantastic posture.
-A Yorkie may come as a small dog, but they have big personalities and a lot of energy.
+They can also be showcased through dog shows, with their physical qualities and fantastic posture.
+Yorkies may be small dogs, but they have big personalities and a lot of energy.

-Yorkies Need Time and Attention
+Yorkies Need Time And Attention